Addalin/cameranetwork/README.md

 License
 -------

-Please see the LICENSE file for details on copying and usage.
+Please see the (LICENSE)[LICENSE.md] file for details on copying and usage.